triton-lang/triton/docs/triton-c.md

 ## <span style="color:darkred">  Matrix Transposition </span> <a name="matrix-transposition"></a>

-Transpositions are (relatively) hard to efficiently write in CUDA because a naive implementation would lead to _uncoalesced_ memory operations when writing back the transposed matrix to DRAM.
-Therefore, optimized CUDA implementations require the explicit use of shared memory, as shown [here](https://devblogs.nvidia.com/efficient-matrix-transpose-cuda-cc/).
+Transpositions are (relatively) hard to efficiently write in CUDA as naive implementations typically suffer from _uncoalesced_ memory operations when writing back the transposed matrix to DRAM.
+Of course, this can be fixed by using shared memory as shown [here](https://devblogs.nvidia.com/efficient-matrix-transpose-cuda-cc/), but this comes at the cost of simplicity and -- more importantly -- interferes with auto-tuning.

 ### <span style="color:darkblue"> Compute Kernel </span> <a name="trans-compute-kernel"></a>

-In Triton, however, kernels are single-threaded and the compiler automatically detects if and when data should be temporarily stashed to shared memory.
+In Triton, however, kernels are single-threaded and the compiler automatically detects if and when data should be temporarily stashed to shared memory in order to enable shared memory stores/loads.
 Therefore, an optimal Triton kernel for this operation would look like:

 ```c
 // launched on a grid of (M / TM) x (N / TN) programs of 1 thread each